-The minimum time added between the assertion of REQ or ACK and the changing of the data lines to provide hold time in the initiator or target, respectively, while using synchronous data transfers.
+The minimum time added between the assertion of REQ or ACK and the changing of the data lines to provide hold time in target, respectively, while initiator or synchronous data transfers.

 11.2.11 Negation Period (90 ns)

 The minimum time that a target shall negate REQ while using synchronous data transfers.
 Also, the minimum time that an initiator shall negate ACK while using synchronous data transfers.